 - State whether the applicant is currently residing in another country

-- Current occupation of the applicant and employer’s name, address and telephone number.
-If the applicant is a student, mention the name and address of educational establishment in this field.
+- Current occupation of the applicant and employer’s name, address, and telephone number.
+If the applicant is a student, mention the name and address of the educational establishment in this field.

-- Main purpose of the journey (such as tourism, business, visiting friends and family, cultural, sports or other reasons)
+- The main purpose of the journey (such as tourism, business, visiting friends and family, culture, sports, or other reasons)

 - State of destination which the applicant wishes to visit.
 If multiple, member state of first entry must be mentioned

-- Number of entries requested (such as single entry, double entry or multiple entry)
+- Number of entries requested (such as single entry, double-entry or multiple entries)

 - Duration of intended stay or transit

 - Tick whether the applicant was issued a Schengen visa in the past three years.
-If yes, state the date of issuance and date of expiry of visa.
+If yes, state the date of issuance and the date of expiry of the visa.

 - Tick whether the applicant’s fingerprints have been collected previously for the purpose of obtaining a Schengen Visa.

-- Fill in the name and address of the inviting company/organisation or person, their email ID, telephone number and address, if any.
+- Fill in the name and address of the inviting company/organization or person, their email ID, telephone number, and address, if any.

-- Fill in the how the costs are to be met and by whom in Finland.
+- Fill in how the costs are to be met and by whom in Finland.

 Step 3: Gather the required documents for visa application

-Step 4: Provide photograph for your visa application
+Step 4: Provide a photograph for your visa application

-Provide your recent colour passport sized photograph for the visa application.
+Provide your recent color passport-sized photograph for the visa application.
 Make sure that your photograph matches or corresponds to all the specifications required for visa photographs, such as not being more than 6 months old.
-Attach the photograph to the application in the space provided.
+Attach the photo to the application in the space provided.